KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CustomMessage by jpcaldwell30](https://github.com/jpcaldwell30/MMM-CustomMessage)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. There is no `package.json`.
+2. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-CustomMessage.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-CustomMessage.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-CustomMessage.js`: Replace it with built-in fetch.
+4. Recommendation: Found `XMLHttpRequest` in file `MMM-CustomMessage.js`: Replace it with built-in fetch.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CyanideHappiness by werthdavid](https://github.com/werthdavid/MMM-CyanideHappiness)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-CyberSecurityNews by gueguet](https://github.com/gueguet/MMM-CyberSecurityNews)